ghedo/grooved/docs/groovectl.1.md

 `rm INDEX`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Remove a track (identified by its index in the tracklist) from the tracklist.
+Remove a track identified by its index in the tracklist, from the tracklist.
+The special value `-1` corresponds to the current track.

 `seek SECONDS`